The True Permit Expediting Cost: What to Expect

 Your main building permit often doesn’t cover everything.
 Specialized work, like plumbing, electrical, or mechanical (HVAC) systems, almost always requires separate trade-specific permits.
 Each of these sub-permits comes with its own application and fee, which can easily be $400 or more per trade.
 Forgetting to budget for these can throw off your numbers, especially on larger commercial projects or custom home builds that involve extensive systems work.
 We help you identify all the necessary permits upfront so you have a clear picture of the total cost from the very beginning.

-Fees for Re-inspections and Plan Changes
+The Hidden Costs of Re-inspections and Plan Changes

 The permitting process doesn’t always end once the initial application is submitted.
 If an inspector finds an issue during a site visit, you’ll likely have to pay a re-inspection fee—often around $90—for them to come back out after you’ve fixed the problem.
 Similarly, if you decide to make changes to your architectural plans after they’ve been submitted, the building department will charge a fee to review the revisions.
 Getting your plans right the first time is key to avoiding these extra costs.
 You can request a proposal to see how our expert review can help you prevent these costly revisions and delays.